 Britain’s Cosiest New Hotels

 Period fireplaces, hearty food, and snug interiors.
-From country escapes to boutique townhouses, we’ve found the cosiest new hotels in Britain for a restful retreat.
+From country escapes to boutique townhouses, we’ve found the cosiest new hotels in the UK for a restful retreat.
 Whether you’re escaping some English rain or you just want a cosy spot for a romantic getaway, these hotels are so snug you won’t want to leave the room…

 From the knotted coils of ivy scaling its grey stone walls to the 900-year-old Lebanese cedar tree standing guard at its entrance, Wildhive’s Callow Hall certainly knows how to work its sylvan surroundings.
 But inside, the house, built in 1850, has 15 light-filled rooms with cavernous baths, period fireplaces and pheasant-studded from-the-bed views.
 Playful, bold interiors come courtesy of Isabella Worsley – who cut her teeth alongside Firmdale’s Kit Kemp – and cosy libraries, snugs and reading corners give the whole place a languid go-slow feel.
 A swift golf buggy ride will take you up to the Hives – a clutch of peaceful hideaways tucked away in the surrounding ancient woodlands – from which you can set out to tromp the Peak District dales, stroll the manicured grounds of Chatsworth House or cycle the blissfully uncomplicated Tissington Trail.
 Return for a zingy Mappleton Mule or an aromatherapy massage in the coach house spa, then settle down in the pretty glass-encased restaurant to feast on the Peaks’ finest produce, including tender Derbyshire beef, Calke Abbey venison and rum baba laced with honey made by Wildhive’s on-site bees.